The beauty of a bareboat charter is that YOU are in control.

 Local Eats & Drinks

 The Kawartha Lakes offer many culinary experiences.
 Home to a great selection of restaurants, farmers’ markets, and unique experiences.
 Take time to visit family-owned Kawartha Dairy or one of the regions many craft breweries.
+The Kawarthas are home to many exciting and inviting waterfront patios.
 There is a culinary experience for everyone.

 Any angler will tell you, Kawartha Lakes is great for great fishing.
 From panfish to sport fish; large and smallmouth bass, pike, perch, rock bass, pickerel and muskie, Kawartha Lakes offers some of the best year-round freshwater fishing in the world.
 Whether you are a career angler or simply looking to plan an exciting day of fishing with the family, you will find endless opportunities here in Kawartha Lakes.